UNITED STATES

 Total Investments | $ | $ |

-The following summarizes the loss from the equity method investment reflected in the Consolidated Statements of Operations:
+The following table summarizes the Company’s share of losses from equity method investment reflected in the Company’s Consolidated Statements of Operations for the periods presented:

 Investment | ||||||||||||||||